by Charlotte Eichhorn

 Because she supports the Guaraní socio-politically as well, she is threatened and bullied by local politicians.

-A graphic example of deforestation and the loss of the original forest which has occurred on the border between Paraguay, Argentina and Brazil.
+and the loss of the original forest which has occurred on the border between Paraguay, Argentina and Brazil.
 The construction of the Itaipu Hydro Dam, which started in 1974 and was finally completed in 1991 was a complicating factor.
 Tens of thousands of hectares of rain forest were cleared and around 40,000 people, mostly Guaraní, were resettled.

 A recent example from Paraguay: